Animals on Ice Sheets and in Cold Deserts

 Largest Mass of Ice

-The Antarctic ice sheet is the largest ice mass on Earth.
+The Antarctic ice desert is the largest ice mass on Earth.
 It measures 14 million square meters, making up 90% of all freshwater on the Earth.

 Lowest Temperature